robotika/osgar/subt/doc/virtual-howto.md

 ```

 When you do so, you can edit the files as you are used to.
 To rebuild the ROS
-nodes from within the running container, switch to `/osgar-ws/build/` directory
+nodes from within the running container, call `make` in `/osgar-ws/` directory
-and call `make`.
-After that running
-`./src/osgar/subt/docker/robotika/run_solution.bash` will run the rebuilt version.
+After that running `/osgar-ws/run_solution.bash` will run the rebuilt version.

 At this moment you should see waiting for ROS master, debug count outputs of received messages
 (similarly as in unittest) and Python3 outputs of robot navigating towards the gate.
 The exploration reports
 number and type of received messages by OSGAR.

-There is a logfile available when the robot finishes.
-It is in the current
+There is a logfile available when the robot finishes in `/osgar-ws/logs/`.
-directory with name zmq*.log.
-It is necessary to upload the logfile (for example
+It is necessary to copy the logfile (for example
 via `docker cp`) to the host for further analysis, otherwise
 it will be lost with the termination of the container.